Providing for your safety is one of Rideout Health’s core values.

 One of the measures we have taken includes asking all persons not employed

-by the hospitals to use the main entrances.
+by the hospital to use the main entrances.

 Pneumonia and Influenza Vaccine